Jennifer Meta Robinson

 Student Learning Analytics Fellow.
 Indiana University.
 2015-2018.

-Nonfiction Finalist, Best Books of Indiana Competition.
+Nonfiction Finalist, Best Books of Indiana Award.
 Indiana Center for the Book.
 2008.

 Teaching